H4HWV2011/msjarvis-public-docs/thesis/10-woah-weighted-optimization-hierarchy.md

 - **Hierarchical integration**
   These weights are fed into consciousness coordinators, qualia engines, and judge layers that combine agent outputs into a final response.

+As illustrated in Figure 10.1, multiple agents act as candidate ‘whales’ whose outputs are scored and weighted by WOAH before entering the consciousness stack.
 This system aims to capture the spirit of WOA (iterative weighting of multiple candidates) in a multi‑agent AI setting, while acknowledging that the current implementation is heuristic and evolving.

 ---